 In California drug sales cases, the most important aspect is the intention of the person arrested.
-As any Vista drug defense lawyer will tell you, our state has no hard set legal rules regarding what quantity of drugs defines possession for sale.
-This means that if you are in possession of a large quantity of drugs for personal use, you should only face drug possession charges, not possession for sale charges.
+As any Vista drug sales attorney will tell you, our state has no hard set legal rules regarding what quantity of drugs defines possession for the purpose of sale.
+This means that you should only face standard drug possession charges in California, not sales charges, if you are in possession of any quantity of drugs that were meant for personal use.

 Defenses That Will Not Work

-You cannot defend yourself against drug sales charges by arguing that you were only going to sell someone fake drugs because this is a crime as well.
-While this is a less serious charge than actually selling the drugs, you still shouldn’t say anything without speaking to a Vista drug attorney first.
+You cannot defend yourself against drug sales charges by arguing that you were only going to sell someone fake drugs because this is a drug crime as well under California Health and Safety Code 11355.
+While this is a less serious charge than actually selling real drugs, you still shouldn’t say anything without speaking to a Vista drug possession attorney first.